planttheidea/flexor/README.md

 ### FlexContainer

-The container of flexbox items.
+The container of flexbox items (all possible options are shown, but none are required).

 ```javascript
 <FlexContainer